 The members of the boards, networks, foundation and technical advisory groups that are employed (either full-time or as consultants) do not seek to promote the specific aims of their employers or clients.
 Similarly, the views that they provide in helping AwF shall not be construed by others as representing the official stance of their existing employers or clients.

 Charity Status and Registration

 AwF is incorporated in California (No. 2671553) and State and Federal tax-exempt status has been granted.

-The Executive Committee of AwF is responsible for guiding the development and operation of AwF and reviewing its mission, strategies and principles.
+The Aquaculture without Frontiers International Council (Executive Committee Members) is responsible for guiding the development and operation of AwF and reviewing its mission, strategies and principles.

 Our distinguished patron is Professor M.S.
 Swaminathan.

 Professor Swaminathan has been acclaimed by TIME magazine as one of the twenty most influential Asians of the 20th century and one of the only three from India, the other two being Mahatma Gandhi and Rabindranath Tagore.
 He has been described by the United Nations Environment Programme as “the Father of Economic Ecology” and by Javier Perez de Cuellar, Secretary General of the United Nations, as “a living legend who will go into the annals of history as a world scientist of rare distinction”.
 He was Chairman of the UN Science Advisory Committee set up in 1980 to take follow-up action on the Vienna Plan of Action.
 He has also served as Independent Chairman of the FAO Council and President of the International Union for the Conservation of Nature and Natural Resources.
 He is the current President of the Pugwash Conferences on Science and World Affairs.